angrobertsh/sadhouse/game/marian_script.md

       $ pasiphae_author = "James"
       jump pasiphae_play

-    "This must be someone else's work":
+    "This must have been written by someone other than James": jump pasiphae_play_author
-      jump pasiphae_play_author

 label pasiphae_play_author: